-Do you prefer to get your beard advice in a written format?
+Do you prefer to read about how to keep your beard safe from your kids?
 No problem.
 Have a look at the transcript of the video below.

 They are God’s crude instruments with no fine motor skills for several years.
 Way beyond what you’d think and they still literally have two more years until they have fine motor skills.
 You try not to take it personally but you really do.